Bphilipson2/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [x] Why would you use class component over function components (removing hooks from the question)?
+You would need class components if the components you're working with need their own state.

-- [ ] Name three lifecycle methods and their purposes.
+- [x] Name three lifecycle methods and their purposes.
+    1. ComponentWillUnmount(): will clean up anything that involved this component.
+I.e event listeners, etc.
+    2. Constructor: Will initialize the state, take in the props and use a ref.
+    3. ComponentWillmount(): Will do the setup you couldn't do without the DOM which involves loading data, adding event listeners and rendering elements.

-- [ ] What is the purpose of a custom hook?
+- [x] What is the purpose of a custom hook?
+    They allow you to apply non-visual behaviors throughout your components.
+For example managing event listeners and getting localstorage.

-- [ ] Why is it important to test our apps?
+- [x] Why is it important to test our apps?
+    To find bugs before you put your product into production and to act as documentation for the app itself.

 ## Project Set Up